What Is LiFi?

 Currently, WiFi speeds oscillate between 11 and 300 megabytes per second, compared to LiFi’s 10 gigabytes per second.
 Without even considering its theoretical top speed of 224 gigabytes per second, LiFi outperforms the communication standard one hundred-fold.

 Light also travels in straight lines, allowing for a more direct connection from transmitter to receiver.
-And LiFi isn’t competing with oversaturated radio waves on a congested spectrum because it is confined to a specific area, enabling a more focused and localized transmission path without interference.
+And LiFi isn’t competing with oversaturated radio waves on a congested spectrum because it is confined to a specific area, which can enable a more focused and localized transmission path without interference.

 The light spectrum is 10,000 times broader than the radio spectrum, allowing visual light communications to carry and transmit much larger amounts of data per second when compared to traditional methods like WiFi.

 LiFi doesn’t require any additional hardware, installation or maintenance costs.
 Rather, it’s only a matter of swapping out a lightbulb or plugging in a new lamp.
-LiFi also turns off with the lights, which can help reduce energy costs and save on long-term operational expenses.
+LiFi also turns off with the lights, which can help reduce energy and operational expenses long-term.

 LiFi embeds itself into existing energy-efficient LED lighting infrastructure, so no additional energy is required to transfer data beyond what is already used to light up a room.
-By leveraging a dual purpose between lighting and data transmission, it lowers overall energy consumption.
+By leveraging a dual purpose between lighting and data transmission, LiFi can lower overall energy consumption.

 Disadvantages of LiFi